Quivers with potentials associated to triangulated surfaces, part IV: Removing boundary assumptions

 I started considering the problem of compatibility between flips and QP-mutations when I was a PhD student at Northeastern University (Boston, MA, USA).
 As such, I profitted from numerous discussions with Jerzy Weyman and Andrei Zelevinsky.
 I am deeply grateful to both of them for their teachings.

-Professor Andrei Zelevinsky unfortunately passed away a few of days before the present arXiv submission update was posted.
+Professor Andrei Zelevinsky unfortunately passed away a few weeks before this paper was submitted.
 No words can express my gratitude towards him for all the teachings, guidance and encouragement I constantly received from him during my Ph.D. studies and afterwards.
 My admiration for his way of doing Mathematics will always be of the deepest kind.